 - What are closing costs?

-- What expenses are included in closing costs?
+- What is included in closing costs?

 - How to calculate your closing costs?

-What does closing mean?
+What does closing on a house mean?

 The seller will pay off all loans on the property to clear title, and the buyer and their lender will wire transfer money to cover the balance owed on the purchase.
 Closing is facilitated by a third party called an escrow company, which ensures that all money, documents, and other items needed to close the sale are properly exchanged.